-Caron's treatment centers and regional recovery programs transform lives impacted by addiction and substance use through proven, comprehensive and personalized behavior healthcare solutions.
+Caron's treatment centers and regional recovery programs transform lives impacted by addiction and substance use through proven, comprehensive, and personalized behavior healthcare solutions.
 The Washington, DC regional recovery center provides information and referral services, and helps to ensure that patients who are leaving treatment and live in the Washington area are aware of the numerous services available to support their recovery.

-7315 Wisconsin Avenue Suite 790 East Bethesda, MD 20814 407-620-9633 sharris@caron.org www.caron.org
+7315 Wisconsin Avenue Suite 790 East Bethesda, MD 20814 | (407)620-9633 | www.caron.org